truzo/tomango-2018/site/content/created/treeconomics.md

   - treeconomics/treeconomics-website.jpg
 ---

-Treeconomics works internationally with community groups, research organisations, public bodies municipalities and private business to complete projects which highlight the value of trees.
+Treeconomics works with community groups, research organisations, public bodies, municipalities and private business to help them understand the value of trees.

-Treeconomics approached us to give their website a new feel and design, the old site was not responsive to mobile, it also failed to get the key business services across to the visitor in a clear and concise way.
+Treeconomics asked us to completely redesign their website which no longer reflected their brand values or the quality of the work they do.
+It also wasn’t responsive on mobile devices and was failing to get the key business services across to the visitor in a clear and concise way.

-The new website is now live, it highlights the key services of the business whilst showcasing a selection of projects Treeconomics has worked on all over the world.
+The new website highlights the key services of the business and showcases a selection of projects Treeconomics has worked on all over the world.

-The re-design has also seen the introducion of a news section that is fed from social media accounts, news articles and new projects.
+As part of the re-design, we introduce a news section that’s fed from social media accounts, news articles and new projects.

+We’ve also added a more detailed About page, which presents the company mission statement, capabilities, and introduces the user to the team members of Treeconomics.

 {{< quote
 	body="The new website has allowed us to showcase our projects in a more effective way, highlighting key information, statistics and quotations to the visitor." citation="Kenton Rogers, Co-Founder, Treeconomics"
 >}}

-Another new feature of the website is the addition of a more detailed about page – displaying the company mission statement, capabilites, and the team members of Treeconomics.

-The new website has seen an increased number of visiors with several new lines of enquiries.

 {{< button "http://www.treeconomics.co.uk/" >}}Visit site{{</ button >}}